hannutt/LearnLanguages/README.md

 User can generate random phrases to display in the app.
 Random phrases are generated using the external Quote API and retrieved using the JavaScript Fetch method.
 The idea is that the user reads the sentence and translates it into Finnish by writing the answer in the html input field. the translated sentence is sent to the GPT API, which checks the correctness of the user's answer.

 An example image with a random phrase fetched from the API and displayed to the user.
+The user can increase or decrease the font of the generated text by clicking the plus and minus buttons.
+Both buttons have a JavaScript function that uses the getComputedStyle and getPropertyValues ​​functions to increase and decrease the font size of the element's text.
+Each click decreases/enlarges the font by 2 pixels at a time.

 ![alt text](frontend/src/images/LLappGenerate.png)